 - Recruitment: The LA Model is an effective method of recruitment and preparation for future K-12 teachers.
 It can both provide exposure to and generate interest in undergraduates who have never thought about teaching as a career before and help those who are unsure decide if teaching is right for them.
 Meanwhile, the LA Program emphasizes "best practices" and provides diverse student support, which are helpful for students at any level.

 - Practice: LAs lead learning teams during class - focusing mainly on eliciting student thinking and helping each group member participate in developing a shared understanding of the content.

 - Prep: LAs and their lead instructor meet as a team at least once per week to prepare for future classes and exchange information about how students are interacting with the course.

 - Pedagogy: LAs receive training on pedagogy and tutoring that introduces them to research and strategies that support conceptual development by (1) eliciting student ideas, (2) listening and questioning, (3) building relationships, and (4) integrating learning theories with practice.

 - Enrolled in at least six credit hours at Kennesaw State University

 - Good student conduct record

-- Earned a grade of B or better in the course(s) in which the LA serves
+- Earned a B or better in the course(s) the LA supports

 - Patience and sensitivity toward students